johh/notator/README.md

 ## Troubleshooting
 #### Audio cuts out entirely for a second once a new sound is played
 This happens because the browsers' audio system is overloaded.
 Try reducing the amount of sounds being played simultaneously or the number of effects used.
-Effects far up the chain (e.g. on the Timeline) and complex effects like Convolvers are especially taxing.
+Complex effects like Convolvers are especially taxing.
-Firefox seems to have a problem with Convolvers in general, so it's  probably best to avoid them for now.
+Firefox seems to have a problem with Convolvers in general, so use them with caution for now.

 ---